Hendrik Conscience: Contemporary reception

 In 1855, translations of his books began to appear in English, French, German, Czech and Italian which achieved considerable popularity outside Belgium.
 By 1942, it was estimated that one German translation of Conscience's work The Poor Gentleman alone had sold over 400,000 copies since its translation.
 The French writer, Alexandre Dumas, plagiarized Conscience's book, The Conscript, to produce a work of his own, profiting from the chaotic intellectual property laws of the time.
 Numerous pirated translations also appeared.

 Later life and death

-In 1867 the position of keeper of the Royal Belgian museums was created and given to him at King Leopold's demand.
+In 1867 the position of keeper of the Royal Belgian Museums was created and given to him at King Leopold's demand.
+From then on, he lived in the custodian's house of the Wiertz Museum, now adjacent to the European Parliament.
 He continued to produce novels with great regularity, his publications amounting to nearly eighty in number.
-He was by now the most eminent of the citizens of Antwerp.
-His 70th birthday was celebrated with public festivities.
-After a long illness he died at his house in Antwerp.
-He was given an official funeral and buried at the Schoonselhof cemetery in Antwerp, his tomb now being a monument in honour of the great writer.
+He was by now the most eminent of Belgian writers.
+In Antwerp, his 70th birthday was celebrated with public festivities.
+After a long illness, he died at his house in Brussels in 1883.
+His funeral was held nearby, at St Boniface's Church in Ixelles.
+He was buried at the Schoonselhof cemetery in Antwerp, his tomb a monument honoring the great writer.